divox/SPAM-Domains/README.md

 ### How often is this list updated?
 This list is maintained by volunteers, no agreements have been made as to how often domains will be added to the list.
 Typically, a domain is added within a few days of receiving a spam email in one of the monitored mailboxes.

+## How can I block these spamming domains in Exchange Online?
+The PowerShell script **blockSpamDomains.ps1** can be used for this.
+It will automatically download the latest list from this GitHub Repository.

 ## Domains
 - allegiancetechnology.co.uk
 - codaintelligence.com